freenas/freenas-docs/userguide/tasks.rst

 .. note:: If the selected credential is incorrect it prompts for a correction.
-Click the :guilabel:`Fix Credential` button to be returned to the
+Click the :guilabel:`Fix Credential` button to return to the
    :menuselection:`System --> Cloud Credentials --> Edit`
    page for the selected credential.